 How to Set up Automatic Updates on Fedora Linux

-Fortunately, Fedora provides a ready-made solution to deal with this case that can be quickly and easily implemented without much effort.
+Fortunately, Fedora provides a ready-made solution for this case that can be quickly and easily implemented with minimal effort.
 Following this guide, you can easily set up automatic updates on your Fedora system and never have to worry about manually updating again.
 So let me show you how.

 Step 1: Install the dnf-automatic Package